microbiomedata/nmdc-runtime/docs/admin.md

     There is a `nersc-ssh-tunnel` target in the repository's [`Makefile`](https://github.com/microbiomedata/nmdc-runtime/blob/main/Makefile)
     that can help you map the remote mongo database to a port on your local machine.

+## Deployment

+The [release process](release-process.md) is administered by the [NMDC architecture working group GitHub team](https://github.com/orgs/microbiomedata/teams/architecture-wg).
+Members of this team have full access to repository administration, including the GitHub Actions.

+As for the deployed infrastructure, when manual intervention may be necessary, first check the Rancher 2 web interface to the NERSC Spin service's Kubernetes clusters, i.e.
+<https://rancher2.spin.nersc.gov/>.
+The Runtime system is currently deployed on the development
+cluster as part of the NMDC's `m3408` project, under the `nmdc-runtime-dev` namespace.

+The go-to people to troubleshoot deployment issues within NERSC Spin at this time are `dehays`, `dwinston`, and `scanon`.